-The Latest Wise Review Including Borderless and How it Works
+Wise Review: Fees, Rates and How it Works

-Our biggest, most comprehensive look at one of the most popular money transfer companies in the world.
+Our biggest, most comprehensive review at one of the most popular money transfer companies in the world, Wise money transfer.

 Wise is a likeable company.
 They are one of few companies that transparently offer you the interbank, or 'real' exchange rate.
 Which makes it easy to understand the way they are charging you.
 You do need to be comfortable doing everything online, as they have limited customer support.